sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-mta-build-deploy/appstudio-fioriapps-mta-build-deploy.md

 [ACCORDION-BEGIN [Step 3: ](Deploy the application)]

-Deploy your application to SAP Cloud Platform, Cloud Foundry environment.
+Deploy your application to SAP BTP, Cloud Foundry environment.

 Right-click the `mtar` file and select **Deploy MTA Archive**.